dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 service logs, or similar event-centric data that comes in large quantities.

-Unfortunately, this type of data is often queried in ways that would be better served by a database, backed by an index: How do you find all the logs related to a specific request ID, or all the hosts in your network that previously established a connection to a newly identified botnet?
-In a sea of parquet files, without additional information, the only option is a full table scan.
+Unfortunately, this type of data is often queried in ways that would be better served by a database, backed by a secondary index: How do you find all the logs related to a specific request ID, or all hosts in your network that established a connection to a newly identified botnet?

+In a sea of Parquet files, without additional information, the only option is a full table scan.
 There's a variety of mitigations and workarounds, like data partitioning, or leveraging column statistics at the file level, but this typically involves optimizing the data layout for a few specific types of queries from the get-go, and is not always practical if data is used for more than one purpose or queried on multiple columns.
+Can we do better?

 [parquet]: https://parquet.apache.org/
 [delta-lake]: https://delta.io/